giennjoro/giennjoro/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me: georgenjoroge977@gmail.com, 0799315478
 - 😄 ALIAS: Gien
-- ⚡ Fun fact: I love PHP
+- ⚡ Fun fact: I love coding the backend with PHP
 -->
 📫 How to reach me :georgenjoroge977@gmail.com
 📫 How to reach me :+254799315478
 😄 Alias: Gien
-🌱 Currently Doing: Devops
+🌱 Currently Doing: Backend Dev, REST APIs